AnshuRegmi/WEBFINALPROJECT/README.md

 ## AI Assistance Disclosure

 ### Prompt Given to AI:
 "Create an FAQ accordion component with exact colors and fonts.
 Use pure HTML CSS & JS.
 It should be mobile responsive.
 The font is Noto Sans and #b9e7ce is the background color.
 Make the answer text smaller.
 On desktop, the FAQ title should be on the left side with questions on the right in a two-column layout.
-On mobile, the title words should each be on separate lines (Frequently / Asked / Questions)."
+On mobile, the title words should each be on separate lines (Frequently / Asked / Questions).
+Multiple FAQs should be able to stay open at the same time.
+Clicking + should only open that item, not close others.
+Only clicking - should close an item."

 ### What AI Helped With:
 - Initial HTML structure suggestions